takahashi-akari/PrivateMessenger-Client/README.md

 # PrivateMessenger-Client
 PrivateMessenger-Client with Kafka

-# This repository is currently incomplete.
+# This repository is incomplete now.

 ## Description
 PrivateMessenger with Kafka.